UK Ancestry Visa – Application & Requirements

 You must show you can accommodate and financially support yourself, as you will be ineligible to access public funds in the UK.
 To satisfy the financial requirement, you must have enough money to support and house yourself in the UK without recourse to public funds or, alternatively, have a credible offer of financial support from a third party, such as a relative or friend.

-How to apply for a UK ancestry visa
+Section C: How to Apply for a UK Ancestry Visa

 As part of your application you will need to prove your identity and nationality.
 You will need to schedule an appointment at an overseas visa application centre (VAC) to enrol your biometric information, including a scan of your fingerprints and a photograph of your face.